sanity-io/sanity-plugin-dashboard-widget-netlify/README.md

   - `name` - The Netlify site name
   - `title` - Override the site name with a custom title
   - `url` - Optionally override site deployment url.
 By default it is inferred to be `https://netlify-site-name.netlify.app`.
+  - `branch` - Optionally pass the name of a branch to deploy

 ## Developing on this module